vlaaad/as3-specifications/README.md

-Simple specification suite.
+# Simple specification suite.
 Currently without some possibly needed stuff, like waiting for receiving events etc, but very intuitive and easy to use.
+# Main features:
+- comparing values (lol)
+- dealing with throwing errors of functions and function's returned values
+- multiple comparisons in single specification (achieved by simple logical operations)
+- apprehensible desriptions of failed specifications.
 Example suite class:

     public class ExampleSuite extends Suite {